dgraph-io/dgraph-docs/content/deploy/config.md

 Example HCL config file (`config.hcl`):

 {{% notice "note" %}}
-Though that HCL supports hierarchical key to hash, this currently does not work.
+Though that HCL language itself supports hierarchical key to hash, this currently does not work.
+Instead you will have to use the full flag name with the dot `.` included.
 {{% /notice %}}

 ```hcl